CaptainAxolotl/additional-origins/README.md

 **2/19/2021 4:30 p.m PST**

--Axolotl/Merling: added conduit_power_on_land power which allows players to be affected by conduits while not touching water or rain.
+-Axolotl/Merling: added conduit_power_on_land power which allows players to be affected by conduits while not touching water or rain